-- 1. One faculty member from each educational program (MD, MS, PA, DPT, Path Assist., Op Tech). - 2.
-Each program will select one student and one alternate student from a different academic year to serve as representatives to the AAC.
+- One faculty member from each educational program (MD, MS, PA, DPT, Path Assist., Op Tech). - Each program will select one student and one alternate student from a different academic year to serve as representatives to the AAC.
 Students will serve as needed only for appeals of actions concerning fellow students enrolled in their own program (e.g., medical student representative for medical students, DPT student representative for DPT students, etc.).
-In the event that the student representative is in the same class as the appellant, the student alternate will serve. - 3.
-Faculty members will serve a 1 year term (renewable annually for a total of three terms) and appointments will be staggered such that new members will join experienced members.
-Students will serve a one year term. - 4.
-If a Committee member was involved in recommending the sanction that is being appealed, an alternate member from that program's faculty is selected in their place. - 4.
-The Chair will be selected by the Vice Dean for Education. - 5.
-The Vice Dean will serve ex-officio to assist with process but will not participate in discussions or deliberations.
+In the event that the student representative is in the same class as the appellant, the student alternate will serve. - Faculty members will serve a 1 year term (renewable annually for a total of three terms) and appointments will be staggered such that new members will join experienced members.
+Students will serve a one year term. - If a committee member was involved in recommending the sanction that is being appealed, an alternate member from that program's faculty is selected in their place. - The chair will be selected by the vice dean for education. - The vice dean will serve ex-officio to assist with process but will not participate in discussions or deliberations.
+Procedures - The student must submit their appeal in writing along with supporting documents to the vice dean for education within 10 business days of being notified of an academic sanction.
+The written appeal should address each of the reasons that were provided for the sanction and state why the sanction is not appropriate in their situation.
+In essence the student should answer the question, "I should not be sanctioned because...."
+Any background information to support the student's argument should be provided at that time.